oracle-livelabs/adb/shared/workshops/adb-datastudio/overview/4-transform-data.md

 -   Schedule: In built scheduler for periodic execution.

-This completes Data Transforms overview lab.
-For the Data Studio overview workshop, go to the next lab.

-Also note that there are many more features in the Transforms tool, which are not covered here.
-These details will be covered in some other in-depth workshops.

-## Task 4: For Advanced users: How to debug
+## Task 4: How to debug

-**Note: skip if you don't have any errors and you want to straight go to the next task.**
+**Note:** This is for advanced users.
+Skip if you don't have any errors and you want to straight go to the next lab.

 1. Go back to data flow canvas and click on the empty space in the canvas.
 On the top there is Code Simulation icon.
 Click on it.
 This